Guilddy/Guilddy/docs/CONTRIBUTING.md

 **Disclaimer**: This list does not indicate a ranking by list item position.

+## Report a Bug or Problem

+To submit a bug or problem report, please refer to our [guide on issues](./contribution/issues.md), especially the [Bugs and Problems section](./contribution/issues.md#bugs-and-problems).

+## Request a Feature

+To submit a feature request, please refer to our [guide on issues](./contribution/issues.md), especially the [Features section](./contribution/issues.md#features).

 ## Code Review

-There are different ways on how to get a merge for your submitted code (see [Contribution](#contribution) for information on how to submit code and which rules to follow when doing so) accepted.
+There are different ways on how to get a merge for your submitted code (see [Pull Request](#pull-request) for information on how to submit code and which rules to follow when doing so) accepted.
 In order to get your code accepted, it must be reviewed in one of the following ways:

 - by at least one maintainer (a maintainer may not merge their own code) or
 - two main developers or